 Automated bidding eliminates a lot of the guessing and painstaking work involved with manual CPC bidding.
 If this sounds like something worth considering, you will likely want to focus on one of these three automated bidding strategies:

 - Target ROAS — In the simplest terms, if there is a specific ROAS (aka return on ad spend) the campaign needs to hit, use Target ROAS bidding.
-Google’s algorithms are getting better with bidding towards a specific goal, which is a big change from the past couple years.
+Google’s algorithms are getting better with bidding towards a specific goal, which is a big change from the past couple of years.
 Oftentimes, using Google’s automated bidding strategies would have a negative impact on your campaigns.

 - Target CPA — Like Target ROAS bidding, the purpose of Target CPA bidding is to hit a cost per acquisition goal.
-Google will look at users who are the most likely to convert and bid up on those users while keeping spend at a level that will reach your target CPA.
+Google will look at users who are the most likely to convert and bid up on those users while keeping spending at a level that will reach your target CPA.

 - Maximize Clicks — Because there is no “Maximize Conversions” automated bidding strategy for Shopping campaigns, Maximize Clicks is the next best thing.
 As the name implies, the entire purpose of this strategy is to get as many clicks as possible for your budget.
 Driving as many clicks as possible can have some inverse effects on your Shopping campaigns, though, such as lowering your conversion rate and driving up the cost per conversion.